Paris–Brest–Paris: Controls

-The 2019 event started and ended at the National Sheepfold, Rambouillet.
+The 2019 event started and ended at the National Sheepfold, Rambouillet and the 2023 event in front of the castle of Rambouillet.

 History

 Pierre Giffard of Le Petit Journal staged the first Paris-Brest et retour.
 Despite changes, Paris–Brest–Paris continues to this day as the oldest long-distance cycling road event.

 1891

 In an era when diamond safety frames and pneumatic tires were taking over from high-wheelers with solid rubber tires, Paris-Brest was an "épreuve," a test of the bicycle's reliability.
 Giffard promoted the event through editorials signed "Jean-sans-Terre."
 He wrote of self-sufficient riders carrying their own food and clothing.
 Riders would ride the same bicycle for the duration.
 Only Frenchmen were allowed to enter, and 207 participated.

 The first (1891) Paris-Brest saw Michelin's Charles Terront and Dunlop's Jiel-Laval contest the lead.
 Terront prevailed, passing Jiel-Laval as he slept during the third night, to finish in 71 hours 22 minutes.
 Both had flats that took an hour to repair but enjoyed an advantage over riders on solid tires.
 Ultimately, 99 of the 207 finished.

 The race was a coup for Le Petit Journal, bringing circulation increases.
 However, the logistics were daunting enough that organizers settled on a ten-year interval between editions.